delveccj/CSC395_Fall24/Assignment2/assignment2.md

 Now, let's move onto Step 5, Substep 2.
 We will do more exercises with Docker in class.
 But you need to have confidence you can use these technologies!

+## Assignment 2 Tasks

 ### Section: Create a GitHub Project

 1. **Make it Private**:
    - Someone from your team must create a private GitHub repository.
    - Invite the other team members and the instructor as collaborators.
+   - You do not need to restrict the project to only accept pull requests initially.
+We may add that later!

 ### Section: Create the Tickets